 6. Renting to other businesses

-If you aren’t sure what to do with your empty office space, the simplest option is to offer it up to other businesses.
+If you aren’t sure how to utilize your office space’s emptiness, the simplest option is to offer it up to other businesses.
 This is the easiest way to earn back the money you’re spending on the space.
 Because you can offer the space as-is, you won’t need to do any renovations.

 Survey the size of your unused space to calculate its rent potential.
 On one hand, one floor of empty space may be perfect for a small startup.
 On the other hand, individual unused offices may work for freelancers or legal and insurance representatives who need a small private space.